DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 What is EX-CSB1?
 ==========================

-Well, if you have somehow stumbled onto this web page, you are just going to have to wait until June 2024 to find out!
+Well, if you have somehow stumbled onto this web page, you are just going to have to wait until August 2024 to find out!